Muscle Anatomy-aware Geometric Deep Learning for sEMG-based Gesture Decoding: Introduction

 \subsubsection{Inter-subject and inter-session variability}

-An important challenge associated with processing sEMG is the high variability in the signal across subjects and sessions arising from extreme sensitivity to the positioning of electrodes, thickness of subcutaneous fat, spatial distribution of muscle fibers, distribution of muscle fiber conduction velocity, sweating, anatomical/physiological differences between subjects/sessions \cite{farina2004extraction,park2016movement}.
-The literature has shown that without proper domain adaptive approaches \cite{park2016movement} dedicated to handle the distribution shift in sEMG, the decoding performance can decrease by up to $40\%$ \cite{du2017surface}.
-Although recalibration can address this issue, it remains a repetitive and resource-intensive solution.
-Alternative approaches used to address this domain shift include adaptive learning \cite{park2016movement}, semi-supervised learning \cite{du2017semi} and domain adaptation \cite{du2017surface,yang2024emgbench}.
+An important challenge associated with processing sEMG is the high variability across subjects and sessions arising from extreme sensitivity to the positioning of electrodes, thickness of subcutaneous fat, spatial distribution of muscle fibers, distribution of muscle fiber conduction velocity, sweating, anatomical/physiological differences between subjects/sessions \cite{farina2004extraction,park2016movement}.
+Literature has shown that without proper domain adaptive approaches \cite{park2016movement} dedicated to handling this distribution shift, the decoding performance can decrease by up to $40\%$ \cite{du2017surface}.
+Although recalibration can address this, it is a repetitive and resource-intensive solution.
+Alternative approaches include adaptive learning \cite{park2016movement}, semi-supervised learning \cite{du2017semi} and domain adaptation \cite{yang2024emgbench}. \cite{park2016movement} proposed an adaptive learning method where the neural network is fine-tuned with a small dataset from an unseen user/session before the actual classification process.
+In \cite{yang2024emgbench}, the authors used correlation alignment for unsupervised domain adaptation, where the correlation matrix of input target data and the transformed source data is aligned in a latent space to minimize the distribution shift.
+They further fine-tuned with a small subset from unseen user data to achieve higher accuracy.
 These methods suffer from dependence on labeled data or pseudo-labeling schemes on the target domain to perform fine-tuning, which can be viewed as recalibration with a smaller dataset.
+Further, pseudo-labeling can spread error if the initial guessed lables are incorrect.
 In addition, these approaches employ Euclidean neural networks and do not consider the non-Euclidean structure of the data.